google/deepvariant/docs/deepvariant-training-case-study.md

 This case study describes one way to train such a custom model using a GPU, in this case for BGISEQ-500 data.

-Please note that there is not yet a production-grade training pipeline.
+Note: there is not yet a production-grade training pipeline.
 This is just one example of how to train a custom model, and is neither the fastest nor the cheapest possible configuration.
 The resulting model also does not represent the greatest achievable accuracy for BGISEQ-500 data.